epasveer/seer/src/resources/help/BreakpointGdbSeerManager.md

 A printpoint is a type of breakpoint that will print the value of a variable at a certain line of a function.
 It relies on gdb's ```dprintf``` feature.

+### Modifying existing breakpoints.

+Once a breakpoint (Breakpoint, Watchpoint, Catchpoint, Printpoint) is created, certain things about the breakpoint can be modified.
+Not everything, though.
+For example, you can not change the function or line number for a breakpoint.
+In that case, you need to delete the breakpoint and recreated it.

+These things can be modified.

+* Enable/disable state.
+* Add or remove a condition. eg: Break if 'i == 10'.
+* Add or remove an ignore count. eg: Ignore the first 5 occurences of the breakpoint.
+* Add or remove a series of gdb commands to execute when the breakpoint is reached.
+Not available for Printpoints.

 ### GDB output

 Any output from the GDB program is output to this logger.
 This is any regualar GDB output, including the result of any GDB command manually entered.